DanielAeolusLaude/Toms_Bitwig_Scripts/README.md

 - TomsGenericMultiControl (16 separate Midi Channels, Midi Beat Clock, all CCs mappable per Midi Channel...)
 - TomsMultiBiController (16 separate Midi Channels, Midi Beat Clock, all CCs mappable per Midi Channel, Bidirectional Feedback for CCs...)

-Utility:
-- "The Defaulter", a script that uses the Controller API to allow some basic defaults for projects and views in it's preferences.
-Also, it saves the current project settings in the IO Panel and restores these per-project.
-It's rather buggy due to some problems in the API so better don't use it.
-BWS 1.2 has templates so this is obsolete.

 Cheers,

 Tom